-- Complete a Deliverable*: Submit a deliverable (paper, poster, or presentation).
+- Complete a Deliverable*: Submit a deliverable (paper or poster).

 To receive a “Certificate of Completion,” students must complete the five (5) key pieces of the program, outlined above.
 Activities required to receive the student stipend are denoted with a *.

 Student Eligibility: Additional Details

-Graduate, doctoral, and undergraduate (juniors/seniors) students pursuing a degree in a health profession (e.g., public health, nursing, social work) are eligible.
+- Graduate, doctoral, and undergraduate (junior/senior) students pursuing a degree in a health profession (public health, nursing, social work, psychology, or sociology)

-U.S. citizens, non-citizen U.S. nationals, or foreign nationals holding a visa permitting permanent residence in the United States.
-Note: DACA recipients and international students with work/research/student visas are not eligible to receive federal funding under this award.
+- U.S. citizens, non-citizen U.S. nationals, or foreign nationals holding a visa permitting permanent residence in the United States.
+Note: DACA recipients and international students with work/research/student visas are not eligible for this particular federal funding.